LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Aligning Projects with Business Goals](https://blog.dnsimple.com/2017/02/aligning-business-goals-with-projects/) - by Anthony Eden.
 Provides a simple project management spreadsheet of six questions: 1) What is the problem we are trying to solve?; 2) What does success look like, and how does it fit in the big picture?; 3) What are the MUST DO and the MUST NOT DO items?; 4) What is the deadline?; 5) Who should I talk to for help and get feedback?; 6) Have we done this before?
 Something we already have to get started?

-- [Applying OKRs](https://dannorth.net/2017/05/01/applying-okrs) - by Dan North.
-Takeaway: Insights from Dan about working with companies applying Objectives and Key Results; do's and dont's.

 - [The Art of Project Management](https://docs.google.com/document/d/1Cr2DRP06GcBNQoOc3K5huQ61Mk_yyX5ZFsS8IlF1M6Y/edit) - notes by Joe Golberg about Scott Berkun's book.

 - [The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything ](https://docs.google.com/document/d/1EC4eF-uVeD-Arwoxl5SUKSQNmLK1CRF775zpRqVP4q0/edit#heading=h.efeded667ce6) - by Joe Goldberg.
 Notes about the book by Guy Kawasaki.